 His awards include the Legion of Merit, the Bronze Star, the Meritorious Service Medal (2 Oak Leaf Clusters), the Joint Service Commendation Medal, the Army Commendation Medal (3 Oak Leaf Clusters), the Parachutist Badge, and the Ranger Tab.

 Bishop Buckon is the Episcopal Moderator of the Military Council of Catholic Women.
-He is a member of the Board of Directors of John Carroll University.
 He is a Knight Commander of the Equestrian Order of the Holy Sepulchre of Jerusalem; and a 4th Degree Knight of Columbus.
 Bishop Buckon was inducted into the United States Army Reserve Officer’s Training Corps National Hall of Fame at Fort Knox, Kentucky on June 10th, 2016.

 - Printed biography of Bishop Buckon – .pdf – 70kb (as of 30 MAY 2017)